K8SAWX/ansible-k8s-cluster/README.md

 ###### IMPORTANT
 When you create the servers, you need to select the user data option and paste the [yaml content](https://github.com/eugeni9872/ansible-k8s-cluster/blob/main/k8s-cluster/files/hcloud_user.yml) to create an user with password

-> You can change the hashed password with following [this](https://cloudinit.readthedocs.io/en/latest/topics/examples.html) guide
+> You can change the hashed_password using mkpasswd --method=SHA-512 --rounds=4096 command
+> mkpasswd is provided by whois package
+> You also can use a public ssh key

 Also you need a token with read & write permissions that you can create following Project Name -> Security -> API Tokens